umbraco/UmbracoDocs/13/umbraco-cms/tutorials/creating-a-property-editor/README.md

 # Creating a Property Editor

-This guide explains how to set up a property editor, hook it into Umbraco's Data Types, AngularJS modules, and its injector, and finally how we can test our property editor.
+This tutorial guides you through creating a property editor, integrating it with Umbraco's Data Types, AngularJS modules and its injector.
+Finally, it explains how we can test our property editor.

 The steps we will go through in part 1 are: